-3 There were numerous instances of slang in common usage at Boddington Hall during 2001-2002: see Appendix V. There were some terms which were particular to the house, such as "Raiders" of the "Raiders of the Night," which is what the people of Boddington house refer to themselves as.
-The name may have a connection to partry raids, as was suggested by Matt and Sam, or the Raiders of the NTE. whose logo Boddington has incorporated.
-Matt and Sam suggest that this may seem like the obvious connection to many people but it is unfounded.
-My feeling is that perhaps it is linked to the party raid idea.
-Boddington has tradition of "raids" as E. Peter's student newspaper from 1990 depicts as Boddington Raider" who has a tradition of "raids" as E. Peter's student newspaper from 1990 depicts as Boddington Raider" who has
+1 There were numerous instances of dang in common usage at Boddington Hall during 2001-2002: see Appendix V. There were some terms which were particular to the house, such as "Raiders" and "Raiders of the Night," which is what the poople of Boddington house refer to themselves as.
+The name may have a connection to panty raids, as was suggested by Matt and Sam, or the Raiders of the NFL whose logo Boddington has composited.
+Matt and Sam suggest that its may seem like the obvious connection to many people but it is unfounded.
+My feeling is that perhaps it is linked to the panty raid idea.
+Boddingtom has tradition of "raids", a SL Peter's student tewappet from 1980 depicts a Boddingter" who has a Tradition of "raids".
+As Deficingt when the subditistic may seem like the obditistic comments and the student perhapset from 1980 depicts.
+Boddingter who has a Tradition of the Student tewappet from 1980 depicts.
+Boddingter whon has a tradition of The Student tewappet from 1980 depicts.
+Boddingter who has a tradition of The Student tewappet from 1980 depicts.
+Boddingter who has a tradition of The Student tewappet from 1980 depicts.